 “My Dad was a photographer,” she said, evoking the kind approach of Paola aboard KLM 611 the week prior, and set a hot towel on my drink table, careful not to disturb my selfie-assembly.
 “Pretty nice setup you have!”

 As boarding completed and the 787 Dreamliner blasted off over the Pacific, I completely my self-portraiture and prepared my camera for more discrete use, i.e. to photograph the meals I was about to enjoy.
-Sandra, for her part, didn’t speak much more about her father or his photography, but I’m happy to report that the hospitality she offered me the rest of the flight was as organic and effortless as her introduction had been.
+Sandra, for her part, didn’t speak much more about her father or his photography, but I’m happy to kick of this American Airlines business class review by reporting that the hospitality she offered me the rest of the flight was as organic and effortless as her introduction had been.

 Service and Hospitality in American Airlines Business Class

 In the past, my experience with flight attendants onboard American Airlines flights has been a mix of fake-friendly and downright mean, with some standouts thrown in thanks to sheer mathematical luck.
 In business class on AA27, Sandra was definitely the highlight of the crew, but every one of her colleagues exuded the same genuine hospitality she did.